Game rules

 1. General concepts

-- The game is played between two sides: the South side and the North side.
+- The game is played between two sides: the South side (Red) and the North side (Black).

 - The South side always plays the first move.